Sep 17, 2008

 These are for a project Jackie and I were working on for some obscure holidays in September.
 I only finished 2 out of my 4.... whoopsies.
 And looking at it now, it seems I have forgotten the teeth on my crocodile babies....

-MY THESIS FINALLY POSTED!!!
+THESIS FINALLY POSTED!!!

 Phenacodus matthewi